kintone-workshops/React-x-REST-API-Workshop/docs/Workshop_Steps.md

 ---

-## I. Compile and upload the code to Kintone
+## I. Start the servers

-Save your work and build your code by entering `npm run build` in your terminal!
-Then upload your code to Kintone by entering `npm run upload` in your terminal!
+Open two terminal windows

+From the project root directory, run: npm run start

+From the backend directory, run: npm run start

 ## J. Add a record to the Kintone app to ...